 Areas of expertise: Depression; anxiety; trauma; anger issues; relationship issues; life transitions; LGBTQ issues; integration of spirituality and faith with the therapeutic process; with a special focus on adolescents and young adults.

-Raymond Gourley is a psychotherapist who has been practicing at PCC for 15 years.
-He has experience working with individuals, couples, and families.
+Raymond Gourley is a Certified Psychoanalyst who has been practicing at PCC since 2006.
+In addition to being a Training Analyst, he has experience working with individuals, couples, and families.
 Raymond received his degree from St. John’s College, Santa Fe, NM.
-Raymond is a teaching assistant at PSP and has held several administrative roles in our organization.
-Currently he is PCC’s Group Practice Coordinator.
+Raymond is also a PSP Society Member and on faculty at PSP.
+He has held several administrative roles in our organization and currently is PCC’s Group Practice Coordinator.

 Marie Hartke, MSEd | Clinical Supervisor, Staff Therapist